 Try Changing Your Cold Call Script

 Not using a cold call script?
 You definitely should be!
 But, if you just aren’t positive about your script and the words coming out of your mouth – try changing it up.
 Nothing is more demoralizing than stumbling your way through objections and negativity day after day.
-Having the script will work as a guardrail, helping you figure out the best things to say at the right time, and giving you more confidence along the way.
+Having the script will work as a guardrail, helping you figure out the best things to say at the right time, and giving you more confidence along the way to help lessen your fear of cold calling.

 Ask For Help